 - Start learning from the first Monday of the course

 - Work through the lessons at your own pace

 - Email your teacher whenever you have questions.

 - Write a patient handout

-- Send your handout to Michelle for feedback
+- Send your handout to your teacher for feedback

 - Get a detailed critique with action points and tips for improvement.